pret/poketcg/CONTRIBUTING.md

 Speaking of generic constants, there are multiple constants already defined for dealing with close-to-hardware stuff that you should be looking to use when appropriate (button constants such as ``A_BUTTON`` are another good examples of this).
 The already defined text constants (and macros) help dealing with text-related code and data, and are particularly helpful for distinguishing between the different game fonts.

-Constants for WRAM address offsets (i.e. for the likes of ``wAddressN - wAddress``) are sometimes a good idea às well, and typically follow the addresses defined in some WRAM macro.
+Constants for WRAM address offsets (i.e. for the likes of ``wAddressN - wAddress``) are sometimes a good idea as well, and typically follow the addresses defined in some WRAM macro.
 For example, look at the constants defined with the previously seen ``card_data_struct`` macro in mind:

 ```
 DEF CARD_DATA_TYPE                  EQU $00